lsprangers/lsprangers.github.io/docs/leetcode/python/longestIncreasingSubsequence.md

 In this dynamic programming problem, you'd start filling up the list from the back to the front, and along the way you'd just need to find the last max value where the number was greater than your current number

 `[10,9,2,5,3,7,101,18]`
-- At number 7 we can choose either 101 or 18, our longest subsequence is then 2
+- At number 7 you can choose either 101 or 18, our longest subsequence is then 2
     - `dp = [1, 1, 1, 1, 1, 2, 1, 1]`
-- At spot 3 we can choose 7, 101, or 18
+- At spot 3 you can choose 7, 101, or 18
     - Max is at spot 7
     - `dp = [1, 1, 1, 1, 3, 2, 1, 1]`
 - 5 is same logic as 3
     - `dp = [1, 1, 1, 3, 3, 2, 1, 1]`
-- So on and so forth until we get back to the front, and then we just find the `max(dp)` which will give us our longst subsequence
+- So on and so forth until you get back to the front, and then you just find the `max(dp)` which will give us our longst subsequence
 ```python
 class Solution:
     def lengthOfLIS(self, nums: List[int]) -> int: